vortec/libtree/docs/source/db_model.rst

       CONSTRAINT idx UNIQUE (node, ancestor)
     )

-In this table, every relation in the tree is stored.
+In this table, every tree relation is stored.
 This means not only child/parent, but also grandparent/grandchild relations.
-So if A is a parent of B, and B is a prant of C and C is a parent of D, we need to store the following relations:
+So if A is a parent of B, and B is a parent of C and C is a parent of D, we need to store the following relations:

 +------+----------+